NP-Vincent/OriginalTorrent/README.md

 Edit `config.json` to control connectivity and playback behavior.
 Both listening and seeding use these values.

 ### Options
 - `iceServers`: WebRTC STUN/TURN servers.
-TURN entries relay traffic when direct peer connections fail and require valid `username` and `credential` from your provider.
-Replace the placeholder `your_turn_username` and `your_turn_auth_token` before deploying.
+The default TURN entries use the public [OpenRelay](https://www.metered.ca/tools/openrelay/) service with `openrelayproject` credentials for testing.
+For production, obtain your own `username` and `credential` from a TURN provider.
 - `trackers`: WebSocket trackers used for peer discovery.
 - `prerollBytes`: Number of bytes to fetch before playback begins.
 - `maxConns`: Maximum number of simultaneous peer connections.